Get

 The 5 Reasons My Cat Sleeps Next To Me

-One big reason that cats like to sleep with their owners is to protect their territory.
-They understand the entire house as their territory, so when their family is sleeping, they want to be there to protect them.
+One big reason that cats like to sleep with their owners is to keep an eye on their territory.
+They may see the entire house as their territory, so when their family is sleeping, they want to be there to protect them, as well as keep themselves safe in your presence.

 2. They Want to Get Warm